Table Of Contents

 Market commentary and analysis tools.

 Is one platform better than the other around analytics?
-Today’s trader can hardly advance in their career without the benefit of advanced analytics to help them make better decisions and be a more consistent and rational investor.
+Today’s trader can hardly advance without advanced analytics to make better decisions and invest more consistently and rationally.
 Does either platform lag in this area?

-Neither of these tools can be criticized as each continues to be developed to remain in touch with the market and to retain its lead.
-Each platform is equally comfortable at allowing users to customize the interface to suit trading needs while providing powerful and meaningful analysis via an array of indicators and tools.
+Neither of these tools can be criticized, as each continues to be developed to remain in touch with the market and to retain its lead.
+Each platform is equally comfortable, allowing users to customize the interface to suit trading needs while providing powerful, meaningful analysis via an array of indicators and tools.

 MT4 has a narrower focus, but still packs a punch with timeframes, multiple chart types, and strong technical indicators.
 MT5 naturally carries more features and analytics options.
-For example, MT5 offers an important market depth feature that allows traders to see the bidding levels in markets in which they are interested.
+For example, MT5 offers an important market depth feature that allows traders to view the bid levels in markets of interest.

-In keeping with the broader focus on MT5, this platform does outdo MT4 in terms of drawing tools, with several Fibonacci studies and Elliot wave drawing tools’ waves.
-However, it is important to note that as advanced as these features are, they are financial-instrument specific, and may not be of any use to a FOREX trader.
-Both platforms give traders access to financial news, although only MT5 has an economic calendar.
+In keeping with the broader focus on MT5, this platform does outdo MT4 in terms of drawing tools, with several Fibonacci studies and Elliot wave drawing tools.
+However, it is important to note that, as advanced as these features are, they are financial-instrument specific and may not be of any use to a FOREX trader.
+Both platforms provide traders with access to financial news, though only MT5 offers an economic calendar.

-Both MT4 and MT5 are written in a programming language that allows traders to implement the strategy of their choosing using an Expert Advisor (EA).
+Both MT4 and MT5 are written in a programming language that allows traders to implement their chosen strategy using an Expert Advisor (EA).
 These programming languages also allow traders to deploy copy trades and social trading.

 MT5 was launched with a more intricate programming language, known as MQL5, which gave users the ability to write scripts.
 MQL5 is known to have a much better logical format for stakeholders like developers and traders to work with.
 Seeing the positive user response to MQL5, MetaQuotes has since developed MT4’s programming language MQL4, which has also since gained a reputation for being highly logical and user-friendly

 That said, the two platforms and their respective languages are not as compatible as you might think, even though they come from the same stable.
 As such, MT4 programs cannot run on MT5.
-The downside is that traders who wish to transition to MT5 from MT4 must become accustomed to a whole new setup
+The downside is that traders moving from MT4 to MT5 must adapt to a new setup.

 Many users agree that MT5 has an edge over MT4 in terms of programming usability: